Soonad/docs.formality-lang.org/docs/source/articles/What-Are-Proofs.md

     } -> [x : A ~ At(A,x,len,idx,vec)] // Returns the element `x` that is at index `idx` of that `vec`
 ```

 specifies an array accessor that can't have an out-of-bounds error, and that can't return the wrong element!
-If OpenSSL proved that Spec, we wouldn't have Heartbleed.
+If OpenSSL proved it, we wouldn't have Heartbleed.
 And the cool thing is that those proofs happen statically, they have zero runtime costs!

 In the context of smart-contracts, we could have specs like "this contract's balance satisfies certain invariant", completely preventing things like TheDAO being drained.
 Of course, proofs can be huge and ugly, but that's ok, developers are paid to work hard and write good software.
 The point is to have a small list of simple specifications that users can read and be confident the smart-contract behaves as desired, without having to trust its developers.